-Tata AIA's new ad campaign encourages women to take control of their dreams
+Tata AIA's new Ad Campaign encourages women to take control of their dreams

 The campaign has been launched with simple, clear, and inspirational messaging.
 The film showcases a creative take on the independent spirit of every modern Indian woman.
 She aspires to own a car for her family and decides to chase that wish by taking matters into her own hands through a savings plan like TATA AIA's Guaranteed Tax-Free Income Plan.
 The income generated from the plan can help her realize her dreams, without having to depend on anyone.

-Speaking on the launch, Girish Kalra, Chief Marketing Officer, Tata AIA Life Insurance said, "At Tata AIA, women are a key consumer segment for us.
-Our research studies on this front clearly reveal that today's women is aspirational and seek financial independence to be able to realise her dreams.
-We care completely aligned to her thoughts and are keen to celebrate her progressive thinking.
-Our latest women-centric campaign is a step forward to enable her to realise her financial independence and fulfil her aspirations in life.
-We have introduced specific solutions such as Tata AIA Guaranteed Income plans that enable our women consumers to receive guaranteed tax-free income over the long term, and utilize the funds to fulfil their aspirations."
+Speaking on the launch, Girish Kalra, Chief Marketing Officer, Tata AIA Life Insurance, said, "At Tata AIA, women are a key consumer segment for us.
+Our research studies on this front clearly reveal that today's woman is aspirational and seeks financial independence to be able to realise her dreams.
+We are delighted to celebrate her progressive thinking and align ourselves with her thoughts.
+Our latest woman-centric campaign is a step forward to enable her to realise her financial independence and fulfil her aspirations in life.
+We have introduced specific solutions such as the Tata AIA Guaranteed Income plan that enable our women consumers to receive guaranteed tax-free income over the long term and utilize the funds to fulfil their aspirations."

-The task of creating the campaign was entrusted to creative agency and production powerhouse, FCB Ulka.
+The task of creating the campaign was entrusted to a creative agency and production powerhouse, FCB Ulka.
 Sharing his experience, Kulvinder Ahluwalia - Chief Executive Officer, FCB Ulka Pvt.
-Ltd, added "In today's day and age, women are more independent than ever.
-They handle their own finances, go after what they want and are more in control of their lives.
-Through this campaign, Tata AIA Life Insurance recognizes and show how financially independent women make for an unstoppable force to fulfil their dreams and ambitions."
+Ltd, added, "In today's day and age, women are more independent than ever.
+They handle their own finances, pursue their goals, and take control of their lives.
+Through this campaign, Tata AIA Life Insurance recognizes and shows how financially independent women make for an unstoppable force to fulfil their dreams and ambitions."

 - Financial Dependency - The survey findings indicated that 89 per cent of married women depend on their fathers or spouses for financial planning.
 Thus, marriage is one of the foremost deterrent factors in impeding the independence in financial decision-making for women.